FameLab promotes exciting and engaging science and engineering talks that are entertaining for the public.

 National finalists must deliver a different talk on a new topic, applying the skills they acquired during the master class.
 The finals will be held in front of a public audience, who will determine the winner of the audience prize.
 At this event the judges decide who will represent Switzerland at the international FameLab competition in Cheltenham.

-Eligible participants must be between 18 and 35 years old and studying or working in science (in STEM subjects, so natural sciences, technology, engineering, mathematics) in Switzerland.
+Eligible participants must be between 18 and 35 years old and studying or working in STEM subjects (natural sciences, technology, engineering, mathematics) or social sciences (anthropology, archaeology, economics, geography, history, law, linguistics, politics, psychology and sociology) in Switzerland.

-Journalists, broadcasters, public relations specialists and performers who work in the field of science and engineering are not permitted to enter the competition.
-Previous FameLab semi-finalists who attended the master class are excluded from registering for a second time.
+Journalists, broadcasters, public relations specialists and performers who work in the field of science and engineering are not permitted to enter the competition (but write about it of course).
+Previous FameLab semi-finalists who attended the master class are also excluded from registering for a second time.

 All semi-finalists will be invited to attend a two-day master class in science communication.
 They will work with UK and Swiss media trainers and communication experts to develop their presentation skills.
 All national finalists will also benefit from local media coverage.

-The Swiss FameLab winner will compete in the FameLab International competition at the Cheltenham Science Festival in the UK.
-The trip will be funded by the FameLab Switzerland partners.
+The Swiss FameLab winner will compete in the FameLab International competition organized by Cheltenham Science Festivals.
+The FameLab international competition takes place in a virtual format in November.
 Regional winners will also be rewarded with a small prize.

 What I mostly gained from this experience is that inside every one of us exists a lot of potential and we just need to spend some time unearthing them.
 Nothing grows in the comfort zone, one need not be afraid of sharing what you’re passionate about with others.